Pentobarbital Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Due to its addictive nature, pentobarbital is meant to be used on a short-term basis.
 Unfortunately, it is frequently abused, which leads to dependence, addiction, and severe withdrawal symptoms.
 Fatal overdoses of pentobarbital are also common because it is difficult to determine an appropriate dose and very easy to exceed it.

-Despite the dangers and risks associated with pentobarbital abuse, results from the 2016 National Survey on Drug Use and Health found that 18.7 million people (or 6.9 percent of the population) abused prescription drugs like pentobarbital.
+Despite the dangers and risks associated with pentobarbital abuse, results from the 2018 National Survey on Drug Use and Health found that 6.4 million people ages 12 or older misused prescription tranquilizers or sedatives like pentobarbital.

 Many people who abuse pentobarbital either swallow tablets or inject the liquid form of the drug.
 Either use of the drug is very dangerous, especially when combined with other addictive substances and depressants like alcohol.
 It may not always be clear when a person is abusing pentobarbital, but if you are suspicious, you can look for some of the common physical signs and effects of abuse listed below.